 - Largest Message Size - the largest size of an email that can be copied into Workbooks.
 This should be an integer number which represents the size in bytes.
 Any emails larger than this will not be copied into Workbooks, and instead a placeholder will be used.
 The largest email size that can be created in Workbooks is 16MB (including attachments)

 - Mail From - the email address that any automatic responses are sent from.
 Ensure that there is an Email Account set up in Workbooks for this email address.
+This will normally be the same as the IMAP account, so that replies to automated emails are still picked up and attached to Cases by the Email to Case Process.
+If different, this can cause email loops with the automated responses - you may need to use the 'Notification Suppression Regex' parameter to avoid this.

 - Notification Suppression Regex - This parameter is optional.
 Fill it in if there emails that you receive that should not get an automatic response, for example, 'Out of Office' emails, as this can cause a loop.
 When setting this parameter, ensure that it starts and ends with a forward slash.
 If there are multiple options, separate them with a vertical slash |.
 For example, '/Mail delivery failed|Out of office|Automatic response/'